Canadian Independent School District

 Canadian Independent School District is a public school district based in Canadian, Texas, United States.

 In addition to Hemphill County, where it serves Canadian and Glazier; it includes a section of Lipscomb County, where it serves Higgins.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Ken King, a former president of the CISD, is now the Texas state representative from District 88, which encompasses a large swath of the Panhandle and the South Plains, including Canadian and Hemphill County.
 The current president and vice-president of the trustees are Larry Gatlin and Courtney Trollinger, respectively.

-Canadian futures trader and hedge fund operator Salem Abraham is a former trustee and board president.

 The Canadian Boys Football and Basketball teams won the State Championships during the 2014-2015 school year.
 They repeated that feat during the 2015-2016 school year.
 Canadian ISD is the very first school in UIL history to win Back to Back titles in both Football and Basketball in consecutive years.